This is a great time to do a piece on the MfAP guidance.

 - My PMO is about to start conducting health-checks at our FE College so this was a timely introduction to the APM approach.

-If you have any thoughts on the MfAP refresh please contribute and contact the working team directly via the APM Assurance SIG.
+contact the working team directly via the APM Assurance SIG.

 APM Assurance SIG committee member